PRO-2684/clippy-bug-single_char_pattern/README.md

 # Clippy bug `single_char_pattern`

 This repo showcases a bug in Clippy, specifically the `single_char_pattern` lint.
+See rust-lang/rust-clippy#14893.
 To reproduce the issue:

 1. Clone the repository.
 2. This bug is confirmed on Rust toolchain `1.89.0-nightly (68db37499 2025-05-22)`, so use this version, or the bug might have been fixed.
 Replace `+nightly` in following commands as appropriate.